jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 CrowdStrike
 38
-OverWatch threat hunters are regularly exposed to the cutting edge of adversary tradecraft and this past year was no exception.
+OverWatch threat hunters are regularly exposed to the cutting edge of adversary tradecraft — and this past year was no exception.
 Adversaries are continuing to evolve their tradecraft as they strive to bypass even the most sophisticated technology\-based defense systems.
-OverWatch threat hunters are developing their hunting operations alongside these changes in adversarial behavior meeting the adversary exactly where they are, successfully unearthing even the most novel malicious activity.
+OverWatch threat hunters are developing their hunting operations alongside these changes in adversarial behavior — meeting the adversary exactly where they are, successfully unearthing even the most novel malicious activity.
 The following section details some of the most interesting adversarial tradecraft OverWatch has discovered over the past year.
-It highlights the strengths of OverWatchs hunting abilities and showcases how determined todays adversaries are at achieving their actions on objectives.
+It highlights the strengths of OverWatch’s hunting abilities and showcases how determined today’s adversaries are at achieving their actions on objectives.
 Looking Deeper
 Interesting